World Firefly Day is celebrated on the 4th of July to spotlight nature’s original firework displays!

 -Conserving the Jewels of the Night (report)

-In this workshop, you’ll learn how and why fireflies produce their light and other fascinating aspects of their biology.
+Watch the replay of my live online workshop where you’ll learn how and why fireflies produce their light and other fascinating aspects of their biology.
 Then I’ll lead you through a step-by-step sketching demonstration where we will draw a pretty firefly together.
-Sign up to watch the replay of the live online event, with sliding scale pricing starting at just $5.

 CLICK HERE to download your firefly sketching cheat sheet that you can use to follow along to the sketching demonstration in the video.